huggingface/blog/fine-tune-w2v2-bert.md

 ASR models transcribe speech to text, which means that we both need a feature extractor that processes the speech signal to the model's input format, *e.g.* a feature vector, and a tokenizer that processes the model's output format to text.

-In 🤗 Transformers, the W2V-BERT model is thus accompanied by both a tokenizer, called [Wav2Vec2CTCTokenizer](https://huggingface.co/transformers/master/model_doc/wav2vec2.html#wav2vec2ctctokenizer), and a feature extractor, called [SeamlessM4TFeatureExtractor](https://huggingface.co/docs/transformers/v4.36.1/en/model_doc/seamless_m4t#transformers.SeamlessM4TFeatureExtractor).
+In 🤗 Transformers, the W2V-BERT model is thus accompanied by both a tokenizer, called [Wav2Vec2CTCTokenizer](https://huggingface.co/transformers/master/model_doc/wav2vec2.html#wav2vec2ctctokenizer), and a feature extractor, called [SeamlessM4TFeatureExtractor](https://huggingface.co/docs/transformers/v4.36.1/en/model_doc/seamless_m4t#transformers.SeamlessM4TFeatureExtractor) that the model shares with the [first](https://huggingface.co/docs/transformers/main/en/model_doc/seamless_m4t) and [second](https://huggingface.co/docs/transformers/main/en/model_doc/seamless_m4_v2t) versions of Seamless-M4T, as they all process audio in the same way.

 Let's start by creating the tokenizer to decode the predicted output classes to the output transcription.